auth0/Auth0.swift/EXAMPLES.md

 Web Auth will only produce `WebAuthError` error values.
 You can find the underlying error (if any) in the `cause: Error?` property of the `WebAuthError`.
 Not all error cases will have an underlying `cause`.
 Check the [API documentation](https://auth0.github.io/Auth0.swift/documentation/auth0/webautherror) to learn more about the error cases you need to handle, and which ones include a `cause` value.

+> **Warning**
-> ⚠️ Do not parse or otherwise rely on the error messages to handle the errors.
+> Do not parse or otherwise rely on the error messages to handle the errors.
 The error messages are not part of the API and can change.
 Run a switch statement on the [error cases](https://auth0.github.io/Auth0.swift/documentation/auth0/webautherror/#topics) instead, which are part of the API.

 [Go up ⤴](#examples)